fenago/katacoda-scenarios/azure-functions/azure-functions-manage/steps/1/text.md

 Connection strings, environment variables, and other application settings are defined separately for each function app.
 Any data that must be shared between function apps should be stored externally in a persisted store.

-This article describes how to configure and manage your function apps.
+This scenario describes how to configure and manage your function apps.

- **Tip:**

-Many configuration options can also be managed by using the Azure CLI.
+**Tip:** Many configuration options can also be managed by using the Azure CLI.